AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-44/admin-user-cannot-unassign-product-from-shared-catalog-from-product-page.md

 ---
-title: ACSD-55427: An admin cannot unassign product from **[!UICONTROL Product in Shared Catalogs]** on the product's page
+title: "ACSD-55427: An admin cannot unassign product from **[!UICONTROL Product in Shared Catalogs]** on the product's page"
 description: Apply the ACSD-55427 patch to fix the Adobe Commerce issue where a product cannot be unassigned from **[!UICONTROL Product in Shared Catalogs]**.
 feature: Catalog Management, Products
 role: Admin, Developer